Performance overlay

 This fallback is a heuristic, so it should be treated as a directional estimate rather than an exact terrain model.

-What is the difference between Perfect Weather Pace and Perfect Pace?
+What is the difference between Perfect Weather Pace and Equivalent Pace?

 PaceWeather now supports two pace views so you can decide whether elevation should be part of the normalization.